You’ve got questions? We’ve got answers. Check out answers to some of students’ most common questions below.

 I am a first-year student.
 When can I move in?
 How does new student arrival work?

 You can always check the academic calendar for the official arrival and move-in days for both new and incoming students.
 On arrival day, all vehicles will be directed to park on Whitnall Field.
 Move-in day schedules can be gathered at Reid Athletic Center across Broad Street.
 Your belongings will be loaded into moving trucks by student volunteers and transported to the first-year halls.
 You will check in outside your hall as your belongings are moved into your room by additional volunteers.
-You can check out the full arrival process on the incoming students page.

 I am a returning student.
 When can I move in?